-Given that the North has been trying to develop multiple-warhead intercontinental ballistic missiles and submarine-launched ballistic missiles, the strategic weapon may be an upgrade of either of the two.
+Pyongyang has been trying to develop multiple-warhead intercontinental ballistic missiles and submarine-launched ballistic missiles, and the strategic weapon may be an upgrade of either of the two.

-Saying the North has carried out what it called a “serious” test at its missile engine site in December, the expert added, “It is likely an ICBM that exceeds the payload of ‘Hwaseong-15,’ the ICBM it test-fired in 2017.”
+Shin Jong-woo, an analyst at the Korea Defense and Security Forum, said the North would seek an improved ballistic missile, noting, it carried out what it called a “serious” test at its missile engine site in December.
+“It is likely to be an ICBM that exceeds the payload of ‘Hwasong-15,’ the ICBM it test-fired in 2017.”

 By Choi Si-young (email@example.com